The Kootenays are an emerging wine region in B.C. Here’s a list of the 8 Kootenay wineries—and 2 meaderies

-Virginia Rasch’s writer profile
+Virginia Rasch writer profile

-Virginia is a writer and copy editor with Koocanusa Publications.
-She is an avid outdoor recreationist in all seasons and has lived in the Kootenays for 10 years.
-With degrees in the natural sciences, she has worked as a tour guide, an environmentalist, a writer, and a copy editor of scientific publications.
-Virginia now brings her passion for everything green to Kootenay Business.
+Virginia is a writer and editor with KPI Media.
+She is an avid outdoor recreationist in all seasons and has lived in the Kootenays for over 15 years.
+With degrees in the natural sciences, she has worked as a tour guide, an environmentalist, a writer, and an editor of books and scientific publications.
+Virginia now brings her passion for everything green to KootenayBiz.

 Most recent articles by Virginia Rasch